jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

     (ii) coming into operation before, on, or after 1 January 2008.
 (3) This Act does not apply to Māori customary land within the meaning of Te Ture Whenua Maori Act 1993.
 (4) If a provision of this Act is inconsistent with a provision in another enactment, the provision in the other enactment prevails.
-(5) Without limiting subsection (4), this Act applies subject to— (a) the Land Transfer Act 1952; and
+(5) Without limiting subsection (4), this Act applies subject to the Land Transfer Act 2017.
-  (b) the Land Transfer (Computer Registers and Electronic Lodgement) Amendment Act 2002.
 (6) This section applies subject to any other provision of this Act or of another enactment providing otherwise.

 ### 8A Act subject to application of Cape Town Convention and Aircraft Protocol